WebAssembly/tool-conventions/Signatures.md

 3. Split `hashes` (included in the signature) into `h1 … hn`
 4. Read the module, computing the hash of every `(pi, di)` tuple with `i ∈ {1 … n}`, immediately returning an error if the output doesn't match `hi`
 5. Return an error if the number of the number of hashes doesn't match the number of parts.
-6. Verify that the signature is valid for `hashes`.

 ## Partial signatures